 Airdrie is a former industrial town in North Lanarkshire and is 12 miles east of Glasgow.

-The woodlands of Rawyards sit on the outskirts of Airdrie and provide opportunities for wildlife watching and picnicking as well as panoramic views over Airdrie.
+Airdrie is a popular spot for angling at Hillend Loch and Black Loch, while the Monkland Canal runs to the south of the town.
+Popular recreational spaces are the Centenary and West End Parks which contain the Airdrie Cenotaph and the Centenary Railway Viaduct, which dates from 1866 and is now a B-listed structure.
+The woodlands of Rawyards provide opportunities for wildlife watching and picnicking as well as panoramic views over Airdrie.
 Rawyards also contains the Scottish sculptor Rob Mulholland's Skytower sculpture.
 Wester Moffat woodland also sits on the edge of town and offers links to the North Calder Heritage Trail.

 Airdrie has a variety of locally-run eateries in its town centre.
 Graham Street, the main pedestrianised street, offers a selection of shops.
 Local bus services connect Airdrie to nearby towns and villages as well as Glasgow.
 The town also has regular train services to Glasgow, Edinburgh and Livingston and is easily accessible by road.
 Airdrie sits on the UK National Cycle Network Route 75 which runs from Glasgow to Edinburgh.